-Applicants should submit the following materials by email to firstname.lastname@example.org on or before January 31, 2019:
+Applicants should submit the following materials by email to firstname.lastname@example.org between December 1, 2020 and January 31, 2021:

 - a statement of interest (of no more than 1000 words) describing the applicant’s relevant experience, interest in the Kamel Center, and proposed research for the duration of the Fellowship;

 - relevant law school or graduate school transcripts.